fembuelita/cpst342-fall-2020/syllabi/syllabus.md

 * Class Dates: 11/4, 11/11
 * Learning Objectives:
-    * Develop general understanding of responsive web design and learn how to implement this using Bootstrap 4
+    * Learn how to develop web applications locally and deploy to Pantheon
     * Learn basic server side programming with PHP
     * Develop general understanding of relational, SQL databases
     * Learn how to use WordPress (WP) as a Content Management System (CMS)